owncloud-archive/documentation/developer_manual/app/fundamentals/controllers.rst

 Creating Custom Responses
 -------------------------

-If no premade Response fits the needed use case, its possible to extend the Response base class and custom Response.
+If no premade ``Response`` object fits the needed use case, its possible to extend the ``Response`` base class and create a custom one.
 The only thing that needs to be implemented is the ``render`` method which returns the result as string.
 Creating a custom ``XMLResponse`` class could look like this: